-His substantial position remains as the Pro Vice Chancellor (Research and Graduate Studies) at Western Sydney University.
-He is also a lecturer in Humanities and a member of the University’s Institute for Culture and Society.
+James Arvanitakis is an Adjunct Professor at the Institute.
+Previously he held position as the Pro Vice Chancellor (Research and Graduate Studies) at Western Sydney University.
 James was also the founding Head of The Academy at Western Sydney University that received an Australian Financial Review higher education excellence award (2016) and the Western Sydney Leadership Dialogue Excellence in Education Award (2017).

 James is internationally recognised for his innovative teaching style and was the recipient of the Prime Minister’s University Teacher of the Year Award in 2012 and an Eminent Researcher Award from the Australia India Education Council in 2015.
 In 2017 he was appointed a Research Fellow of the Australian India Institute and sits on the Australian Indian Education Working Party.